-- 11. Pole "A" of the five-pole plug is the negative line; pole "B" is positive for anti-clockwise rotation to extend the ram and pole "C" is positive for clockwise rotation to retract the ram.
-Poles "D" and "E" are connected to the indicator circuit operated by the centre position switch. - 12.
+- 11. Pole "A" of the four pole plug is the negative line; pole "B" is positive for anti-clockwise rotation to extend the ram and pole "C" is positive for clockwise rotation to retract the ram.
+Pole "D" is not connected. - 12.
 When positive supply is connected to the required pole of the plug, the appropriate motor field is energized and the brake solenoid is energized via the armature.
 The brake shoe is withdrawn from the driving plate and the motor rotates the screwshaft and actuates the ram.
-When the ram reaches the end of its stroke the appropriate limit switch is operated and breaks the supply circuit.
-The driving plate is arrested by the brake shoe, released by the brake solenoid thus preventing overrun of the ram.
+When the ram reaches the end of its stroke the appropriate two limit switches are operated and break the supply circuit.
+The driving plate is arrested by the brake shoe, released by the brake solenoid, thus preventing overrun of the ram.
 The clutch allows the motor to rotate after the supply is broken until the armature momentum is dissipated.